NASA Science Workforce Study

 - Rotational opportunities and sabbaticals for scientists to increase their exposure to the breadth of opportunities at NASA and within the broader Federal ecosystem.

-- Experiential opportunities for scientists to gain supervisory skills.
+- Experiential opportunities for scientists to gain supervisory experience and leadership skills.

 - Collaboration and sharing of best practices across NASA centers